cssinjs/jss/docs/react-jss.md

 )
 ```

-Alternatively you can create own Style Sheet and use the `composes` feature.
-Also you can mix in a common styles object, but take into account that it can increase the overall CSS size.
+Alternatively, you can create own Style Sheet and use the `composes` feature.
+Also, you can mix in a common styles object but take into account that it can increase the overall CSS size.

 #### The inner component